Deuteronomy 29

 Deuteronomy 29:1-8The Second Covenant in Moab

-1These are the words of the covenant, which the Lord commanded Moses to make with the children of Israel in the land of Moab, beside the covenant which he made with them in Horeb.
+1These are the words of the covenant, which the LORD commanded Moses to make with the children of Israel in the land of Moab, beside the covenant which he made with them in Horeb.

 The word "beside" here means "in addition to," not "instead of."
 This covenant does not replace Horeb - it renews and deepens it.
 Horeb was the thunder and the fire, the terror of God's presence.
 Here, after forty years of God's faithfulness in the wilderness, Moses gathers Israel again to say: this is still your God.
 This covenant still holds.

-4Yet the Lord hath not given you an heart to perceive, and eyes to see, and ears to hear, unto this day.
+4Yet the LORD hath not given you an heart to perceive, and eyes to see, and ears to hear, unto this day.

 5And I have led you forty years in the wilderness: your clothes are not waxen old upon you, and thy shoe is not waxen old upon thy foot.
-Ye have not eaten bread, neither have ye drunk wine or strong drink: that ye might know that I am the Lord your God.

 The wilderness was not punishment alone - it was a classroom.
 Every need met, every step sustained, clothes that did not wear, sandals that did not fail.
 In the desert, where natural supply lines collapse, God became their only source.
 That knowledge - the knowing itself - is what the forty years taught.